JetBrains/kotlin-native/COCOAPODS.md

 Use Xcode only when you need to write Swift/Objective-C code or run your application on a simulator or device.
 To work correctly with Xcode, you should [update you Podfile](#update-podfile-for-xcode).

-Depending on your project and purposes, you can add dependencies between [a Koltin project and a Pod library](#add-dependencies-on-pod-libraries), or [a Kotlin Pod and an Xcode project](#use-a-kotlin-gradle-project-as-a-cocoapods-dependency).
+Depending on your project and purposes, you can add dependencies between [a Kotlin project and a Pod library](#add-dependencies-on-pod-libraries), or [a Kotlin Pod and an Xcode project](#use-a-kotlin-gradle-project-as-a-cocoapods-dependency).

 >You can also add dependencies between a Kotlin Pod and multiple Xcode projects.
 However, in this case you need to add a
 >dependency by calling `pod install` manually for each Xcode project.
 In other cases, it's done automatically.